PanchumarthiAbhinav/recepie-app-api/README.md

 **Example:**

-To install {YOUR_PROJECT_NAME} locally, please follow the steps below:
+To install RECIPE APP API locally, please follow the steps below:
   - Clone repo to your machine
   - Open the root of the project and install all dependencies with `npm i` / `yarn`
   - Project has various scripts to run: